 Danièle Louise Régina Gaubert was born in Nuar, France in 1943.

-Raoul Lévy, the producer of the film, cut several scenes without the authorisation of Claude Autant-Lara, who subsequently had his name withdrawn from the credits.
-When the film was shown in France, there were several incidents in cinemas.
-The film was banned by the mayors of Toulouse and Nancy, and was originally also banned for export.
+Raoul Lévy, the film's producer, cut several scenes without the authorisation of Claude Autant-Lara, who subsequently had his name withdrawn from the credits.
+There were several incidents in cinemas when the film was shown in France.
+The film was banned by the mayors of Toulouse and Nancy and was originally banned for export.

-She appeared in Italy in Una storia milanese/A Milanese Story (Eriprando Visconti, 1962) with Romolo Valli, and in the German production Der Zigeunerbaron/The Gypsy baron (Kurt Wilhelm, 1962) starring Carlos Thompson.
-She also appeared in the American-Japanese rescue drama Flight from Ashiya (Michael Anderson, 1964) starring Yul Brynner.
+She appeared in Italy in Una storia milanese/A Milanese Story (Eriprando Visconti, 1962) with Romolo Valli, and in the German production Der Zigeunerbaron/The Gypsy Baron (Kurt Wilhelm, 1962) starring Carlos Thompson.
+She also acted in the American-Japanese rescue drama Flight from Ashiya (Michael Anderson, 1964) starring Yul Brynner.

 French postcard by Editions P.I., no. 1052.
 Photo: Sam Lévin.